whalebone/wb-docs/en/syslog_integration.rst

 * **agent/agent-status.log**: The status of the listener, which receives configuration updates from Whalebone cloud.

-.. note:: The most important log files are content.log, passivednslog, and whalebone.log-<DATE>.ndjson.
+.. note:: The most important log files are content.log, passivednslog, and whalebone.log.
 The rest is mainly for troubleshooting or debugging purposes.

 Examples
 --------